San Antonio St Augustine

 St Augustine also has good shade tolerance even under the beautiful live oak trees the south is so famous for.
 Great shade tolerance is one of the reasons it is preferred over bermudagrass.
-Bermudagrass has very poor shade tolerance and will only grow a couple feet into moderate to heavy shade.
+Bermudagrass has very poor shade tolerance and will only grow a couple of feet with a moderate to heavy shade.

 Disadvantages: St Augustine grass has poor wear tolerance.
 It will hold up well under to normal traffic of a home lawn, but not under the heavy traffic of an athletic field.
 The coarse texture makes it unsuitable for golf courses and is only used in a few places.
 St Augustine also has poor drought tolerance and will not always hold its color without irrigation.

 Amerishade is the most shade-tolerant St. Augustine grass available.
 It has a semi-dwarf growth habit with smaller blades and shorter internodes, setting it apart from other varieties of St. Augustine.
 It also has a rapid rate of spread with less vertical growth that other St. Augustines, producing approximately 50% fewer clippings, reducing the mowing frequency.
 Amerishade is a dark green grass with a medium texture.